What Sort of Course Suits You?

 For each module, you submit an essay and, at the end of the semester, sit a written examination.
 For some modules a journal of exercises is also required.

-Our courses are validated and our degrees awarded by the Institute of Technology Tallaght, which has delegated authority from Quality and Qualifications Ireland to confer these awards.
+Our courses are validated and our degrees awarded by Technological University Dublin, which has delegated authority from Quality and Qualifications Ireland to confer these awards.

-You may prefer to follow our courses simply for your own interest, without doing the examinations that lead to academic credit.
+You may prefer to follow a module simply for your own interest, without doing the examinations that lead to academic credit.
 In this case, you attend the launch day and are welcome at other onsite lecture days as you work through your course texts.
-Throughout the fifteen-week semester, you keep a journal of reflective exercises which you submit at the end of the semester.
+Throughout the fifteen-week semester, you may keep a journal of reflective exercises.
+You submit a reflective essay at the end of the semester for feedback.
 Read more here...